Boundedness and decay for the Teukolsky system of spin $\pm2$ on Reissner-Nordstr\"om spacetime: the case $|Q| \ll M$: Introduction

 \subsubsection{Estimates for the coupling terms}

+In deriving estimates for the coupling terms, the main obstacle we encounter is to obtain, due to trapping at the photon sphere, the $T$-energy estimate.
 We observe that the structure of the right hand side in the two equations of the system is not symmetric.
 In particular, the coupling term $\C_1[\qf^\F]$ in the first equation involves up to two derivatives of $\qf^\F$, while the coupling term $\C_2[\qf]$ in the second equation contains $0$th-order derivative of $\qf$.
+Regularity considerations mean that one must try and obtain the $T$-energy estimate for $\qf$ and the $T$-energy estimate for $\nabb_T \qf^\F$, $\nabb \qf^\F$ at the same time.

-In order to take into account the difference in the presence of derivatives, we consider the $0$th-order Morawetz and $r^p$ weighted estimate for the first equation and the $1$st-order estimate for the second equation, and we add them together.
-This operation will create a combined estimate, where the Morawetz bulks on the left hand side of each equations will absorb the coupling term on the right hand side of the other equation.
-In the trapping region, this absorption is delicate because of the degeneracy of the bulk norms.
-Neverthless, the special structure of the coupling terms $\C_1[\qf^\F]$ and $\C_2[\qf]$ implies a cancellation of problematic terms in the trapping region.
+In order to take into account the difference in the presence of derivatives, we consider the $0$th-order Morawetz and $r^p$-weighted estimate for the first equation and the $1$st-order estimate for the second equation, and we add them together.
+This operation will create a combined estimate, where the Morawetz bulks on the left hand side of each equations ought to absorb the coupling term on the right hand side of the other equation.
+This means that we should control, at the top order, spacetime integrals of $C_1 \lapp \qf^\F \nabb_T \qf + C_2 \nabb_T {\nabb^2}_T \qf^\F +C_3 \nabb \qf \nabb_T \nabb \qf^\F$ by the initial energies of $\qf$ and $\nabb_T \qf^\F, \nabb \qf^\F$.
+Here $C_i$ are freely chosen constants coming from choosing $C_i T$ as multiplier.

+Since the Morawetz bulk energies are degenerate at the photon sphere for the angular and the $T$ derivative, obtaining such bounds for any constants would be impossible.
+However, we show that, after integrating by parts and using the wave equation for $\qf^\F$, a clever choice of constants (normalized relative to the photon sphere) actually allows these troublesome terms to be expressed in terms of either bulk integrals concerning derivatives controlled without degeneracy at the photon sphere, or pure boundary terms which can be absorbed into the energy.
+Such a choice of constant and the special structure of the coupling terms $\C_1[\qf^\F]$ and $\C_2[\qf]$ imply a cancellation of problematic terms in the trapping region.
 This is done in Section \ref{coupling-subsection}.